ppisod/fruitThrowers/src/server/Fruits/Fruit/Implementation.md

 Then, go to Fruit.luau in server / Data / _Ref and add your fruit as a field in m.Fruits, and add your module.

 Then, add your fruit to m.iterableFruits
+Then, go to client/ClientInterceptReplication/Data.luau and add your fruit into CFruits
+And within the Fruits folder (ClientInterceptReplication) write an Instantiate method and link CFruitModule to it.
 ```